-My mentor John Maxwell says, “Poor thinkers are slaves to their own thoughts.”
-I have written about tending to your thoughts in many different ways, but this quote really brings to our attention the importance of focusing on getting better, rather than just continuing our shortcomings as if they don’t exist.
-We can make the decision to be more positive and focused on one of our bad habits, but that isn’t enough.
+My mentor John Maxwell says, “Poor thinkers are slaves to their thoughts.”
+I have written about tending to your thoughts in many different ways.
+Still, this quote brings to our attention the importance of focusing on getting better, rather than just continuing our shortcomings as if they don’t exist.
+We can decide to be more positive and focused on one of our bad habits, but that isn’t enough.
 We have to manage our decision to focus on getting better.

-When we recognize that all of us have to do some maintenance on our attitude regularly we are acknowledging that it doesn’t happen automatically.
-It takes effort from us but also the recognition that we can focus ourself in a better way.
-For example a lifelong attitude weakness is my impatience with people.
+When we recognize that we all have to do some maintenance on our attitude regularly, we acknowledge that it doesn’t happen automatically.
+It takes effort from us and the recognition that we can focus on ourselves in a better way.
+For example, a lifelong attitude weakness is my impatience with people.
 I decided that it was a habit that wasn’t serving me well.
-As I became impatient having already understood something and waiting for others, I decided that it would be better to learn what they were struggling with in order to better explain things to others in the future better.
+As I became impatient, having already understood something and waiting for others, I decided that it would be better to learn what they were struggling with to explain things to others in the future better.

 Benjamin Franklin wrote a list of behaviors that he lived by and worked on weekly throughout this life.
 He called them 13 Precepts.
-A precept is a general rule which is intended to help regulate how we think.
-He choose 13 of them because one can concentrate on one of these traits for a week and work your way through the list.
-You will repeat the list four times in the course of a year, having spent 4 weeks on each of them.
+A precept is a general rule which helps regulate how we think.
+He chooses 13 of them because one can concentrate on one of these traits for a week and work your way through the list.
+You will repeat the list four times in a year, having spent four weeks on each of them.
 By concentrating on one for a week, you can remind yourself that you want to live in a better way.